-By September 2013, the City of Sydney had recorded over 96,000m2 of green roofs and walls installed in the local government area.
+By January 2014, the City of Sydney had recorded more than 98,000m of green roofs and walls installed in the local government area.
 Many of these sites are able to be viewed by the public.
 For a full listing see Appendix B.

 Currently Council is receiving on average one new development application a week which includes a green roof or green wall.
-This is an impressive number, however whilst the number of installations is growing, there are still many opportunities to expand the use of green roofs and walls in Sydney.
+This is an impressive number, however, there are still many opportunities to expand the use of green roofs and walls in Sydney.